-Commenters raise other issues pertaining to the OCC's ability to appropriately supervise the Bank or broader policy concerns.
-Specific arguments relate to (1) "unsavory actors" gaining access to the banking system and providing payments services, (2) the OCC's ability to resolve certain applicants in instances of failure, (3) criticisms of the current cryptocurrency and stablecoin framework and insufficiencies related to potential fraud and financial losses, and the absence of liquidity standards, reserve requirements, or consumer protection, and (4) the importance of the separation of banking from commerce to maintaining safety and soundness of the financial system.
-The OCC is experienced in supervising and regulating national banks.
-In the course of reviewing the Application, the OCC considered all of the items above to the extent they were relevant to factors or considerations in 12 CFR 5.14 The OCC regulates and supervises all entities in its jurisdiction in accordance and consistent with applicable law.
-The OCC has over 160 years of experience supervising and regulating a variety of financial institutions and financial activities.
-The OCC has supervised national trust bank activities for decades and ensured that fiduciary and non-fiduciary activities alike, representing trillions of dollars of assets under administration, have been conducted in a safe and sound manner in accordance with applicable law.
-The OCC has had years of experience successfully supervising a crypto-native national trust bank.
-Moreover, aspects of the comments are premised on unfounded assumptions or inaccurate conclusions (e.g., that the Bank would be a stablecoin issuer).
-Many of these criticisms reflect the framework that Congress has established for supervision of the banking system, such as affiliates of uninsured national banks generally not being subject to the activity restrictions of the Bank Holding Company Act.15
+OCC's ability to resolve the Bank in instances of failure, (2) criticisms of the current cryptocurrency and stablecoin framework and insufficiencies related to potential fraud and financial losses, and the absence of liquidity standards, reserve requirements, or consumer protection, and (3) the importance of the separation of banking from commerce to maintaining safety and soundness of the financial system.
+The OCC is experienced in supervising and regulating national banks, including national banks engaging in new or novel activities.
+In the course of reviewing the Application, the OCC has considered all of the items above as many specifically tie to or relate to factors or considerations in 12 CFR part 5.18 The OCC regulates and supervises all entities in its jurisdiction in accordance and consistent with applicable law.
+The OCC has a supervisory unit specifically responsible for novel banks consisting of examiners with specialized experience in novel activities.
+The OCC has over 160 years of experience supervising and regulating a variety of financial institutions and financial activities that have continuously evolved.
+Moreover, aspects of the comments are premised on unfounded assumptions or inaccurate conclusions (e.g., that uninsured national banks have access to the "federal safety net").
+Many of these criticisms reflect the framework that Congress has established for supervision of the banking system, such as uninsured national banks generally not being subject to the activity restrictions established by the Bank Holding Company Act.19

-With respect to concerns related to the OCC's ability to resolve uninsured entities, the OCC regulation pertaining to the resolution of uninsured national banks outlines the receivership process for uninsured entities.16 The OCC, through its application review, also considers, as appropriate, potential considerations related to receivership or resolution.
+With respect to concerns related to the OCC's ability to resolve uninsured entities, the OCC has a regulation pertaining to the resolution of uninsured national banks that outlines the receivership process for uninsured entities.20 The OCC, through its application review, also considers, as appropriate, potential considerations related to receivership or resolution.
 The OCC has the capability to resolve an uninsured national bank.